AlchemyLub/.github/README.md

 # FloralHub

-This repository contains a collection of microservices for a non-existing aggregator of flower shops.
+This organization contains a collection of microservices for a non-existing aggregator of flower shops.
 The purpose of this repository is to provide a tutorial for understanding fault tolerance patterns and exploring code examples related to microservices architecture.

 ## Purpose
 The main objective of this repository is to serve as a learning resource for developers interested in understanding fault tolerance patterns in microservices architecture.
 By studying the code and examples provided in this repository, users can gain a better understanding of how to design and implement resilient microservices.